 Your best bet is to compare, if possible, the contrast ratio of your current TV with a new model.
 This is not to say you should compare what the company claims.
 As I detailed in my contrast ratio (or how every TV manufacturer lies to you) article, all contrast ratio specs are 100 percent fabrications.
 So you may need to do a bit of digging.
 Some Web sites, like CNET, measure the black level of TVs.
 This is a good start, as generally a lower black level is the first step toward a better contrast ratio.
-Some other sites, like my other digital home Sound and Vision Magazine, and my former digital home, Home Theater, list measured contrast ratio for each review.
+Each CNET review also compares TV's side by side, allowing for a visual comparison, which is great.
+Some other sites, like my other digital home Sound and Vision Magazine, list measured contrast ratio for each review.
 Search for your TV, see how it performed, then search for the new model (presuming it's been reviewed already) and compare.

 If you're going this route, I'd recommend sticking with one site for your numbers, as there's going to be enough measurer-to-measurer variation between reviewers to make cross-Web-site measurement comparisons dicey (sorry, so it goes).
 Even so, a difference of 20 to 30 percent in measured contrast ratio isn't likely to be noticeable, even side by side.
 A lot more than that?
 The TV probably looks a little better.